ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   }

-To run this code, users *must install* the TCP/IP stack into host nodes, assign IP addresses to host interfaces (don't add IP addresses to the devices that are used as OpenFlow port), and configure any traffic application.
+To run this code, users *must install* the TCP/IP stack into host nodes, assign IP addresses to host interfaces (there's no need to add IP addresses to the devices that are used as OpenFlow port), and configure any traffic application.
 You can also check for the ``first-ofswitch13.cc`` example, which is very similar to this code.
 For instructions on how to compile and run simulation programs, please refer to the |ns3| tutorial.

 Helpers
 =======